 A rare mix of control and surprise

 At the same time, there’s enough variation to keep it interesting.
-You choose colours, textures, and shapes.
+You choose colors, textures, and shapes.
 You can see your skill improving over time.
 That combination of control and creativity is part of what makes knitting feel both relaxing and rewarding, especially at the end of a long day.

 Making Knitting Work in a Home Setting